chavarera/Cinfo/README.md

 # Cinfo
 Cinfo is a python based tool to gather system related information and generate reports from it.

-## Contribute
+## Contributors
 Thanks Goes To Wonderful People

-## Contributors

 | Name                | GitHub                                       | Social                                                |
 | :------------------ | :------------------------------------------- | :---------------------------------------------------- |